 Sprinkle the salt on every side of the chicken.

-When you're ready to grill, lay the chicken thighs skin side down and sear the chicken where you placed your charcoal; the skin should noticeably sear.
+Lay the chicken thighs skin side down and sear the chicken where you placed your charcoal; the skin should noticeably sear.

 Once the chicken is seared on one side, turn the chicken over and move it to the cool spot on the grill.
 If you are using a gas grill, keep the flame on one side of the grill, move the chicken to the cool side, and avoid making contact with the flame.